redpanda321/Icefox/mozilla-central/layout/tools/reftest/README.txt

                           conditions of <type>.
 If the condition is not met, the test passes if the conditions of <type> are met.

+      needs-focus  The test fails or times out if the reftest window is not focused.

       random  The results of the test are random and therefore not to be considered in the output.

       random-if(condition) The results of the test are random if a given condition is met.

+      silentfail This test may fail silently, and if that happens it should count as if the test passed.
+This is useful for cases where silent failure is the intended behavior (for example, in an out of memory situation in JavaScript, we stop running the script silently and immediately, in hopes of reclaiming enough memory to keep the browser functioning).

+      silentfail-if(condition) This test may fail silently if the condition is met.

       skip  This test should not be run.
 This is useful when a test fails in a catastrophic way, such as crashing or hanging the browser.
 Using